-Grace McKenzie – 1st violin
+Grace McKenzie (violin)

-Grace McKenzie is in her honours year at The University of Auckland, having gained her Bachelor of Music in Performance Violin in 2019.
-Originally learning the Suzuki method, Grace has been with Stephen Larsen for ten years.
-As a music scholar at Rangi Ruru Girls School in Christchurch, Grace reached the finals of the NZCT Chamber Music Competition for two consecutive years, both as as a violinist and pianist.
-She has a particular interest in chamber music, and participated in the Castleman Quartet Programme in New York State.
-As The Felice Duet, Grace and KiHei Lee were recently awarded the ROSL Pettman Scholarship to attend tutorials and festivals in the UK in 2020.
+Grace McKenzie has a Bachelor of Music in Performance Violin (Honours) from The University of Auckland.
+Originally learning the Suzuki method, Grace learned from her primary violin teacher, Stephen Larsen, for over 10 years.
+As a music scholar at Rangi Ruru Girls School in Christchurch, Grace reached the finals of the NZCT Chamber Music Competition for two consecutive years, both as a violinist and pianist.
+She has a particular interest in chamber music and participated in the Castleman Quartet Programme in New York State.
 In 2018, Grace was Associate Concertmaster for NZSO National Youth Orchestra.
+As The Felice Duet, Grace and KiHei Lee were awarded the ROSL Pettman Scholarship to attend tutorials and festivals in the UK in 2021.

-KiHei is currently in her Honours year at The University of Auckland, studying a Bachelor of Music in Classical Performance under the tutelage of Stephen Larsen.
-KiHei competed in the 2016 NZCT Chamber Music Contest with the Domov Trio, winning first place in the Auckland regionals and reaching the semifinals.
+KiHei Lee Lee has a Bachelor of Music in Classical Performance (Honours) from The University of Auckland, under the tutelage of Stephen Larsen.
+KiHei competed in the 2016 NZCT Chamber Music Contest with the Domov Trio, winning first place in the Auckland regionals and reaching the national semifinals.
 In 2019 she participated in the Castleman Quartet Programme in New York State, encouraging her interest in chamber music.
-As The Felice Duet, KiHei and Grace McKenzie were recently awarded the ROSL Pettman Scholarship to attend tutorials and festivals in the UK in 2020.
+As The Felice Duet, KiHei and Grace McKenzie were awarded the ROSL Pettman Scholarship to attend tutorials and festivals in the UK in 2022.

-Nathan Pinkney – viola
+Nathan Pinkney (viola)

-Bethany Angus – cello
+Bethany Angus (cello)